Resources for the Test of Academic Proficiency

 School Key - ewicts

 After entering this information, the next screen to appear will require you to enter an e-mail address and your first and last name into the spaces provided.
 The ID Number field is optional.
 When you have completed the registration process, you will be issued a user name and password.
 Since you will be asked to enter your user name and password each time you login, it is important that you keep a copy in a safe place.
-You are required to complete these practice tests if you plan to participate in the Math Review Sessions.
+You are required to complete these practice tests if you plan to participate in the Language Arts and Math Review Sessions.

 ||Decimals and Percent